-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 Perhaps the only person happier than Floyd Mayweather on Saturday night was Paulie Malignaggi.

-The former two-division champ became part of the Money Fight narrative when he agreed to spar with McGregor, then became a headline thanks to a he-said/he-said spat over allegedly parsed video footage of the sessions and an allegedly illegitimate knockdown that occurred in one of them.
+The former two-division champ became part of the Money Fight narrative when he agreed to spar with McGregor.
+He then became a headline thanks to a he-said/he-said spat over supposedly parsed video footage of the sessions and an allegedly illegitimate knockdown that occurred in one of them.

-He challenged McGregor to a real fight shortly the dust-up, suggesting St. Patrick's Day as a possible date, then said in Showtime's post-fight coverage that he hopes the beaten man does indeed feel confident enough to warrant another venture into the squared circle.
+He challenged McGregor to a real fight shortly after the dust-up, suggesting St. Patrick's Day as a possible date, and then said in Showtime's post-fight coverage that he hopes the beaten man does indeed feel confident enough to warrant another venture into the squared circle.

 Las Vegas bookmaker Jimmy Shapiro got out in front of the idea on Twitter on Sunday, installing Malignaggi as a minus-180 favorite to McGregor's plus-160 underdog.

-And Malignaggi, never the wallflower, was already banging the drum as well.
+Malignaggi, never the wallflower, was already banging the drum as well.

-"Why not?” he told IFL TV during its post-fight coverage (via BloodyElbow.com).
+"Why not?" he told iFL TV during its post-fight coverage (via BloodyElbow.com).

 Gentlemen, start your press tours.